ehavener/sqlit/readme.md

 - read through a table, accumulating the values at the specified columns which pass the clause
 - output the temporary table

+## Programming Assignment 3: Table Joins

+A new data structure is added, Sets.

+- implement table joins using techniques we discussed in the class (e.g., nested loop)
+  - nestedloop, index or mergesort
+- clearly explain how your program joins tuples from two source tables
+- how you implement different joins.

 ## Resources

 SQLite Architecture